March 26, 2019

-Figure 2 shows the differential scattered light intensity at a fixed angle.
-The plot illustrates a significant dependence on the refractive index, m, of the scattering material, which is given as the following complex number:
+Consider differential scattered light intensity at a fixed angle.
+There's a significant dependence on the refractive index, m, of the scattering material, which is given as the following complex number:

 The relative magnitude of scattering is dependent on the refractive index, which in turn depends on the material making up the scattering particles.
-Generally speaking, however, Figure 2 confirms that scattering magnitude is low when the particle dimensions are smaller than the wavelength of the light and large when they are bigger than the wavelength, when we hold all other factors constant.
+Generally speaking, however, we can confirm that scattering magnitude is low when the particle dimensions are smaller than the wavelength of the light and large when they are bigger than the wavelength, when we hold all other factors constant.

 The complexity of any real-world scenario makes modeling the result a priori impractical.
 For example,

 Figure 2.
 Optical sensing can bring intelligence to smoke detectors by tapping into PPG sensors, such as the MAX30101, for particle sensing.